cloudmesh-community/sp19-222-90/project-report/report.md

 :smiley: ^ we will do this on Monday allong with citations

+:wave: lets paraphrase instead of using quotes.
+Post here if you want help I can showcase in the introduction.

 :question: Any tips for rest of paper?

 | Andrew Gotts, Ethan Japundza, Brian Schwantes
 | adgotts@iu.edu, ejapundz@iu.edu, bschwant@iu.edu
 | Indiana University
 | hid: sp19-222-94, sp19-222-90, sp19-222-92
 | github: [:cloud:](https://github.com/cloudmesh-community/sp19-222-90/blob/master/project-report/report.md)
 | code: [:cloud:](https://github.com/cloudmesh-community/sp19-222-90/tree/master/project-code)

 ---